Nothing lasts forever—not even your bathroom plumbing

 As the years pass, your bathroom’s pipes accumulate material that narrows the diameter of the water pipes, which results in a gradual yet noticeable decrease in water pressure.
 If it’s taking longer than usual to fill the tub, refill the toilet after flushing, or get that shampoo out of your hair, you may need to replace your bathroom plumbing.

 Water that smells funky or looks red and rusty indicates that your hot water heater is failing.
 Over time, steel rods (called “sacrificial anodes”) corrode due to bacterial and other elements inside the hot water tank.
-Oddly enough, it’s their job to attract debris to keep them from flowing into your pipes.
-However, when they start to disintegrate with age, your water heater will give off warning signs your nose and eyes will detect.
+Oddly enough, it’s their job to attract debris to keep it from flowing into your pipes.
+However, when they start to disintegrate with age, your water heater will give off warning signs that your nose and eyes will detect.
 When you do, it’s time to budget for replacement plumbing.

 The development of visible mold spores on your bathroom walls or ceiling usually means that water is flowing somewhere it shouldn’t.
 Look for damp spots, crumbling drywall, or dark spots near the location of bathroom pipes.
 If you see any signs of mold or water infiltration, it’s time to call a professional plumber to locate the source and stop the leak or replace the plumbing altogether, depending on the scope of the problem.